erevnitis/pi_humidity_server/README_pull.md

 ```
 Copy the contents of [bootstrap.sh](files/bootstrap.sh) and paste them into the new 'bootstrap.sh' file on the Pi.
 ----------> Be sure to insert your SSH key into the variables <-----------
-Save the file with 'CTRL-X' then 'ENTER'.
+Save the file with 'CTRL-X' then 'y' then 'ENTER'.

 Next we need to make the file executable.
 To do so:
 ```bash
 chmod +x bootstrap.sh